History of slavery in the Muslim world: Legacy

-The history of the slave trade has given rise to numerous debates amongst historians.
+The history of the slave trade has given rise to numerous debates among historians.
 For one thing, specialists are undecided on the number of Africans taken from their homes; this is difficult to resolve because of a lack of reliable statistics: there was no census system in medieval Africa.
 Archival material for the transatlantic trade in the 16th to 18th centuries may seem useful as a source, yet these record books were often falsified.
-Historians have to use imprecise narrative documents to make estimates which must be treated with caution: Luiz Felipe de Alencastro states that there were 8 million slaves taken from Africa between the 8th and 19th centuries along the Oriental and the Trans-Saharan routes.
+Historians have to use imprecise narrative documents to make estimates which must be treated with caution: Luiz Felipe de Alencastro states that there were eight million slaves taken from Africa between the 8th and 19th centuries along the Oriental and the Trans-Saharan routes.

 Olivier Pétré-Grenouilleau has put forward a figure of 17 million African people enslaved (in the same period and from the same area) on the basis of Ralph Austen's work.
 Ronald Segal estimates between 11.5 and 14 million were enslaved by the Arab slave trade.
 Other estimates place it around 11.2 million.

 There has also been a considerable genetic impact on Arabs throughout the Arab world from pre-modern African and European slaves.

+Reparations for slavery in the Muslim world have been proposed.